-I wish to inform the Assembly that I have received a communication from the Private Secretary to Her Honour the Lieutenant Governor stating that Her Honour will open the second session of the twenty-fifth legislature at 2:30 p.m. today, the 7th day of November, 2005.
+The Speaker informed the Assembly that he had received a communication from the Private Secretary to Her Honour the Lieutenant Governor stating that Her Honour would open the Session at 2:30 p.m. today, Monday, the 7th day of November, 2005.